bdheard/PythonEssentials/Slides/Module10.md

 ## Async and Calling Web APIs

-- By default, socket operations are blocking.
-- requests.get(url) is not awaitable.
+- By default, requests.get(url) is not awaitable.
 - But, almost everything in **aiohttp** is an awaitable coroutine
 	- session.request()
 	- response.text()